Skip Navigation

 Science: 2.
 Mosquitoes: 2.

-As such, in conjunction with the more restrained Wolbachia approach, we must also turn to one of humanity’s greatest fears: gene editing.
-Oxitec, a biotech firm, has proven that its gene-drive technology can kill Aegypti without the need for continuous mosquito release.
-Oxitec designed a kill gene that prevents the survival of female offspring but allows male progeny to survive and reproduce, passing on the kill gene.
-In Brazil, where Oxitec is commercially approved, the gene drive was linked to a 90 percent reduction in mosquitoes.
+As such, in conjunction with the more restrained Wolbachia approach, we must also turn to one of humanity’s greatest fears: genetic engineering.
+Oxitec, a biotech firm, has proven that its technology can reduce Aedes populations without the need for continuous mosquito release.
+Oxitec introduced a gene that prevents the survival of female offspring but allows male progeny to survive and reproduce, passing on the gene.
+In Brazil, where Oxitec is commercially approved, the technology was linked to an over 95 percent reduction in mosquitoes.

 Even more thrillingly, University of California scientists designed a gene that prevents the spread of malaria in Anopheles mosquitoes.
 These scientists have set up a lab on the remote island of São Tomé and Príncipe and are awaiting legal approval to release a colony of their modified mosquitoes.
 Unlike the WMP or Oxitec approach, the efforts on São Tomé do not just seek to kill off a population of mosquitoes, but rather fundamentally change the genetic makeup of a species.